top of page

 If the premise is true—that a survey of 500 professors across Canada, did indeed reveal that 80% of professors express non-belief in a higher power—then we can call this a cogent inductive argument.
 This means that (a) the premise(s) are true and (b) there is a logical connection between the premises and conclusion.

-Perhaps, however, the premise was revealed to be false.
-Maybe the arguer lied about the study having been conducted.
-Maybe the arguer thought the researchers had conducted the study but it was faked!
-Alternatively, perhaps they misinterpreted the findings of the research (unfortunately, that happens a lot).
-The falsity of the premise would make it an uncogent inductive argument.
-An uncogent argument is found where at least one of the premises in an inductive argument is false and/or when a deductive argument is weak.
-Again, this is because, for an argument to be cogent the premises need to be true and the premises need to provide support for the conclusion.
+IN any case, the falsity of this premise would make this an uncogent inductive argument.
+An uncogent argument is found where at least one of the premises in an inductive argument is false and/or when an inductive argument is weak.
+Again, this is because, for an argument to be cogent (a) the premises need to be true and (b) the premises need to provide support for the conclusion.

 As I noted in the section above on deduction, it may be useful to draw a figure or a table to help you map these terms out.